wostzone/echo-dapr/README.md

 a [dapr](https://docs.dapr.io/) environment.
 The service is written in golang and can be invoked via dapr gRPC and http endpoints.

-This project includes 3 demonstrations:
+This project includes the following demonstrations:

 1. How to write and invoke a gRPC service in golang using a protobuffers for API definition
 2. How to invoke the service using dapr
 3. How to extend the service with the dapr SDK to allow invocation via the dapr HTTP endpoint
-4. How to extend the service with the dapr SDK to allow invocation via the dapr pub/sub
+4. How to extend the service with the dapr SDK to allow invocation via the dapr pub/sub (todo)

 Wishlist: